dataforseo/TypeScriptClient/docs/classes/MerchantGoogleProductSpecTaskPostRequestInfo.md

 1 – normal execution priority (set by default)
 2 – high execution priority
-You will be additionally charged for the tasks with high execution priority.
-The cost can be calculated on the Pricing page.
+You will be additionally charged for the tasks with high execution priority. the cost can be calculated on the Pricing page.

 #### Implementation of